faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

 Please refer [github action with important notes diagram](./images/goal3_mapify_cdk_deploy_workflow.png "Github Actions workflow overview diagram") for more granular detail of the workflow.

 Few consideration I explored here:
 - ensure every resource creation is in order of dependency.
 I.e. lambda with containerized dependency package require login and create a specific repository in Elastic Container Registry (ECR) beforehand.
-That way only the dockerized image can be host in the ECR.
+That way then only the dockerized image can be host in the ECR.
 - the workflow is setup to trigger as I commit code via `dev` branch or pull request on `main` branch.
 Thus, it is important to make cdk bootstrap as optional to reduce the time taken and redundancy to setup cdk default resources.
 - to ensure container image exist in ECR repo, I use `aws ecr describe` command to list out existing repositories and images
 - if the deployment action fail or suceess, there will be log and notification email.